B7-33 (6mg)

 B7-33 and Blood Vessel Protection

-Human relaxin-2 (Serelaxin) has been studied for its potential to protect the vasculature against endothelial dysfunction and long-term scarring.
-B7-33 appears to replicate the vasoprotective effects of Serelaxin by enhancing bradykinin-mediated endothelium-dependent relaxation in arteries by boosting endothelium-derived hyperpolarization in certain vascular beds[5].
-Marshal et al. outlines that “equimolar doses of B7-33 replicated the acute beneficial vascular effects of serelaxin in rat mesenteric arteries and also prevented endothelial dysfunction induced by placental trophoblast conditioned media in mouse mesenteric arteries.”
-The apparent selectivity of this molecule in causing vasorelaxation may be useful in certain cardiovascular conditions and preeclampsia during pregnancy.
+Thus, B7-33 appears to replicate the vasoprotective impacts of H2-relaxin by enhancing bradykinin-mediated endothelium-dependent relaxation in arteries by boosting endothelium-derived hyperpolarization in certain vascular beds.[5]
+Marshal et al. outlines that “equimolar [concentrations] of B7-33 replicated the acute beneficial vascular effects of serelaxin in rat mesenteric arteries and also prevented endothelial dysfunction induced by placental trophoblast conditioned media in mouse mesenteric arteries.”

 B7-33 and Preeclampsia